Polizia Postale e delle Comunicazioni: Tasks

 PolTel represents the branch of the Italian Police specialized in prevention, control and repression of all the penal and administrative crimes belonging to the communication field, criminal activities on the internet and cybercrime in general.
-According to the law, it has an exclusive on struggling against online child pornography.
-PolTel operates closely with the Autorità per le garanzie nelle comunicazioni (AGCOM) and the regional communication inspectorates of the Ministry of Economic Development.
-PolTel has signed agreements with agencies and companies as Poste Italiane, Associazione Bancaria Italiana, GSE S.p.A.
-(Gestore dei servizi energetici), Ferrovie dello Stato, hospitals, etc.

 PolTel performs judicial investigation for all the cybercrimes added by time into the Italian penal code, and for all crimes committed through more recent IT.
-Judicial police activity is not exclusively a web-intelligence one (monitoring chat lines, newsgroup, social network, etc), but it is also competent in: hacking (intrusions, computer damages), telephony (fixed and mobile, VoIP), privacy, eventually author's rights and copyright (videos, music, pay-tv), e-commerce, surveillance over radio and TV frequencies, frauds related to home banking, political subversion, terrorism, illegal trades of drugs, weapons and explosives, or every traditional crime that have a computer as a target or medium.
+Judicial police activity is not exclusively a web-intelligence one (monitoring chat lines, newsgroup, social network, etc), but it is also competent in: hacking (intrusions, computer damages), telephony (fixed and mobile, VoIP), privacy, eventually author's rights and copyright (videos, music, pay TV), e-commerce, surveillance over radio and TV frequencies, frauds related to home banking, political subversion, terrorism, illegal trades of drugs, weapons and explosives, or every traditional crime that have a computer as a target or medium.

 High competence on cybercrimes

 Ministry of Interior's decree issued on 28 April 2006 says that:

 Competences of every Police force, including PolTel, has been revised by the Minniti Decree of 15 August 2017, which defines:

 PolTel is also engaging in investigations to prevent and counteract copyright violations which can be performed online, cooperating with other Italian Police forces and in particular with Guardia di Finanza according to the art.
 2, paragraph 2, letter l of the legislative decree n.
 68 of 2001.

-The special Police department guarantees also the general integrity and functionality of the computer network, including the protection of critical infrastructures managed with IT systems and of all national strategic assets.
+The special police department guarantees also the general integrity and functionality of the computer network, including the protection of critical infrastructures managed with IT systems and of all national strategic assets.

 PolTel controls the security and regularity of the telecommunication services and contrasts online child pornography, according to the art.
 7-bis of the decree-law n.
 144 of 27 July 2005 converted with modifications by law n.
 155 of 31 July 2005, where are described the tasks of the Centro nazionale anticrimine informatico per la protezione delle infrastrutture critiche (CNAIPIC), and according to art.
 19 of law n.
 38 of 6 February 2006, n.
 38.

+Cooperations

+According to the law, it has an exclusive on struggling against online child pornography.
+PolTel operates closely with the Autorità per le Garanzie nelle Comunicazioni (AGCOM) and the regional communication inspectorates of the Ministry of Economic Development.

+PolTel has signed agreements with agencies and companies as Poste Italiane, Associazione Bancaria Italiana, GSE S.p.A.
+(Gestore dei servizi energetici), Ferrovie dello Stato, hospitals, etc.